MCQ Microbiology culture media part I

-Culture medium or growth medium may be a liquid or gel designed to support the expansion of microorganisms.
-There are differing types of media suitable for growing differing types of cells.
+A culture medium or growth medium may be a liquid or gel designed to support the expansion of microorganisms.
+There are different types of media suitable for growing different types of cells.

 Here, we’ll discuss microbiological cultures used for growing microbes, like bacteria or yeast.

 These are the foremost common growth media, although specialized media are sometimes required for microorganism and cell culture growth.
 Some organisms, termed fastidious organisms, need specialized environments thanks to complex nutritional requirements.
 Viruses, for instance, are obligate intracellular parasites and need a growth medium containing living cells.

 Many human microbial pathogens also require the utilization of human cells or cell lysates to grow on a media.
 The most common growth media nutrient broths (liquid nutrient medium) or LB medium (Lysogeny Broth) are liquid.
 These are often mixed with agar and poured into Petri dishes to solidify.